Click

 against the Islamic threat, which Russia can provide.

-It is not by chance that American generals show up frequently
+It is not by chance that American generals show

 in Uzbekistan and inspect the country's southern borders, provide